kellino/bin/README.md

-a few simply scripts and utilities
+a few simple scripts and utilities